jkenavdekar/LiU-Statistics-and-Machine-Learning/README.md

 -- Debugging.
 -- Creating Scripts.

-* **[Lab1](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Introduction%20to%20Python/lab1)**: Python Basics: data structures such as strings, dictionaries, and lists, write loops and comprehensions to iterate over sequential data such as lists of strings.
+* **[Lab1](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Introduction%20to%20Python/Lab1)**: Python Basics: data structures such as strings, dictionaries, and lists, write loops and comprehensions to iterate over sequential data such as lists of strings.

-* **[Lab2](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Introduction%20to%20Python/lab2)**: Python functions, procedural abstraction, some debugging or testing, and functional patterns.
-The focus is on using the basic language feature of functions, and the subdivision of problems.
-You will be working with functions, exceptions, assertions and various Pythonic functional constructs.
-You will also try out basic recursive patterns.
+* **[Lab2a](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Introduction%20to%20Python/Lab2a)**: Python functions, procedural abstraction, some debugging or testing, and functional patterns.
+The focus is on using the basic language feature of functions (testing exceptions and assertions).

+* **[Lab2b](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Introduction%20to%20Python/Lab2b)**: More in-depth Python functions.
+Focus on recursion, Higher Order Functions (map, reduce, filter), declerative patterns, function states and parametrization.
+Tested with various sorting algorithms.

-* **[Lab3](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Introduction%20to%20Python/lab3)**: Python class and object concepts.
+* **[Lab3a](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Introduction%20to%20Python/Lab3a)**: Python class and object concepts.

-* **[Lab3b](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Introduction%20to%20Python/lab3b_textgenerator_script)**: Python command-line script which generates text based on another text by using successors and their frequency.
+* **[Lab3b](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Introduction%20to%20Python/Lab3b)**: Python command-line script which generates text based on another text by using successors and their frequency.

 ### [732A91](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Bayesian%20Learning) - Bayesian Learning / 2019Spring